Open Source License: welcome SaaS, good-bye Free Software!

 The Joomla! community has been discussing a lot business model based on the GPL recently.
 The FSF is cracking “open” door to the SaaS, leaving them - and not only them- a chance to de facto ignore the license.

-A number of people is happy with the GPLv3, but I am not.
+A number of people is are happy with the GPLv3, but I am not.
 This has not been a strategical decision, neither a tactic one, but the only available now.
 And I blame Richard to postpone it until too late.

 I am really sorry about that.